Cloud-Foundations/Dominator/cmd/installer/README.md

 image.
 Some machines have a BMC (Baseboard Management Controller) which supports network mounting a remote ISO image and booting from that.

+The *installer image* is recommended to be small so that it may be loaded quickly.
+A common pattern is have only a kernel, modules, a *busybox*-based shell, some device discovery boot scripts and the *installer* binary.

 The *installer* will scan the storage devices for a previously installed OS.
 If present, it will copy files from the old OS into a temporary object cache, computing checksums of the files.
 It uses this cache to skip downloading objects